A Side-By-Side Comparison of Stamped Concrete and Pavers

-- Can imitate natural stone or segmented paving.
+- With so much potential for customation, stamped concrete can imitate natural stone or segmented paving.

-- Colors can be hand blended on site in addition to the color that's added to the concrete mix.
+- Concrete is very mobile, so colors can be hand blended on site in addition to the color that's added to the concrete mix.

-- A sealer is usually added to protect the concrete from the elements and pool chemicals.
+- It can also be sealed for added protection from the elements and pool chemicals.

-- Initial cost is somewhat high.
-Cost of repairs and ongoing maintenance can get very expensive.
+- The initial cost is somewhat high, not to mention the cost of repairs and ongoing maintenance can get very expensive because of New England's notoriously irregular climate.

-- Difficult for a DIYer to install, and it may require a professional installer.
+- It can be difficult for a DIYer to install, and it may require a professional installer.

-- There are some in our industry that say there are only 2 kinds of concrete...
+- There are some in our industry that say there are only two kinds of concrete...
 "Cracked and Gonna Crack," especially in Connecticut where we have a lot of freezing and thawing.

 - Control joints and saw cuts are necessary to help control where the concrete cracks.
-They are sometimes made across the stamped pattern lines.
+They are sometimes made across the stamped pattern lines, making a mess of that ornate style you love.

-- There is the possibility for deterioration from de-icing salts.
+- There is also the possibility for deterioration from de-icing salts.

 Interlocking Concrete Pavers

-- They won't crack - when installed correctly.
+- Pavers are generallt thicker and more durable, so they won't crack - when installed correctly.

 - Pavers cost about the same as stamped concrete - depending on the application.

-- The cost effeciency over time is very low.
-They do not need to be replaced.
+- The cost efficiency over time is very low.
+They usually do not need to be replaced.

 - Paver patterns and colors can be mixed and matched to create striking designs with accent borders and bandings.